A Full Day in Salay

 On arrival into Salay, we’ll first stop at Yoke Sone Kyaung, an impressive teak monastery famous for the intricate wood carvings that adorn its exterior.
 Inside you can view a selection of rare Buddhist antiques, the likes of which are hard to find anywhere else in the country.
 Equally as interesting is the 19th century building that neighbours the monastery, used by the present-day monks as sleeping quarters.
 This was built by the daughter of an influential Burmese merchant, U Po Gyi.
 U Po Gyi also made the formal request to King Thibaw to build Yoke Sone Kyaung, whom after accepting, famously donated the teak and other materials required for the monastery’s construction.

-Depending on time, we will then stop for lunch at Salay House, a recently restored colonial mansion that now operates as a restaurant, museum, guesthouse and souvenir shop.
+Depending on your appetite, we will then stop for lunch at Salay House, a recently restored colonial mansion that now operates as a restaurant, museum, guesthouse and souvenir shop.
 Here they serve a decent range of home-cooked style Myanmar fare, ranging from curries to salads.

 Following lunch, we will visit U Po Gyi’s grand mansion, another unique colonial relic decorated with a variety of lavish stucco designs.
 Now looked after by a caretaker and his family, a stop here provides further insight into the life of a man who was extremely wealthy, often dabbled in political affairs, dangerously handsome and notorious for breaking the hearts of those he courted.